juanMaidana/robot_api/README.md

 ```
 *You might need an account with free-trial account by default.
 All test objects created are deleted at the end of execution*

+### Generating Pivotal Config File
+Copy the template on: pivotal_tracker/config.dist and create a config.json file on the same directory.
+Then, fill the missing values as it follows:
+* **base_url**: the url to do the http request on its base form, example for APIv5 "https://www.pivotaltracker.com/services/v5".
+* **headers**: headers for the request, for APIv5 token=X-TrackerToken and contents="Content-Type".
+* **users**: the token the is going to be used to log in the pivotal tracker service.
+It can usually be found on your Pivotal Tracker account information.

+*Once you create this configuration file correctly, you should be able to run all tests files.*